Securing Building Connectivity at Wattsense

 This uses a certificate-based authentication that adds a further strict requirement of validating our connector’s identity.

 Webhooks send the data from our IoT platform to remotely configured client’s servers.
 The provenance of the client’s servers is configured using our REST API.
 Webhooks communication also uses HTTPS and includes Basic Authentication and OAuth authentication.

 To make sure that the communication between Wattsense and your endpoints is not compromised, we create a hash signature (using HMAC hex digest) with each sent data Item and send it along with the original data.
 This enables our customer to determine that the message received is not compromised and is the one sent by Wattsense.

 Data storage and access on our IoT platform apply best practices and adhere to industry standards to provide comprehensive security protection.

 The servers that host our database are located in a unique Virtual Private Cloud (VPC) with dedicated firewalls.
-Hence, our databases are hidden from the Internet and only dedicated services with defined IP addresses (VPC Peering) and operating within a private network are allowed to read and write data.
+Hence, our databases are hidden from the Internet, and only the services within the authorized VPC networks (through VPC Peering) are allowed to access it.